B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

     -i, --input-files           (Required) Path to the directory with the genome FASTA files or to a file with a list of paths to the FASTA files, one per line.

-    -g, --schema-directory      (Required) Path to the schema directory with the loci FASTA files.
+    -g, --schema-directory      (Required) Path to the schema directory.
+The schema directory contains the loci FASTA files and a folder named "short" that contains the FASTA files with the loci representative alleles.

     -o, --output-directory      (Required) Output directory where the allele calling results will be stored (will create a subdirectory named "results_\<TIMESTAMP\>" if the path passed